 We stopped at other temples along the way, and at a beautiful pond.

-We darted in and out with much more flexibility than an organised tour – just right for my son.
+We darted in and out with much more flexibility than an organized tour – just right for my son.

 We even had time to do U-turn and stop and photograph a boy who was suctioning plastic water bottles onto his face.

-I was drawn to a short horse or mule that was colourfully decorated.
+I was drawn to a short horse or mule that was colorfully decorated.

 Our last temple of the day was where the Tomb Raider Movie was filmed.

 As we entered a band of men played happy traditional Cambodian music.
 We then looked closer and discovered they were all land-mine victims.
 Blind, or with missing limbs these men played music and sang.
 It made me realize how thankful we should be, and how we complain about life not being what we want.

 Yet a million dollars can’t grow back limbs or give back sight.
 I was really moved by seeing these men, and I felt a shift in my attitude.